material-components/material-components-web/docs/getting-started.md

 </html>
 ```

-View this page by running `live-server` within the `greeting-app` directory.
-This will open up your
+View this page by running `yarn run start` within the `greeting-app` directory.
+This will open up
-browser to the URL which is serving our `index.html` file.
-You can leave `live-server` running for
+your browser to the URL which is serving our `index.html` file.
+You can leave `live-server` running
-the duration of this guide.
+for the duration of this guide.

 ```
 cd greeting-app
-live-server
+yarn run start
 ```

 Let's take a look at a few aspects of the above HTML.